Kensington, Prince Edward Island

 Kensington is a Canadian town located in Prince County, Prince Edward Island.
 It is 15 km northeast of the city of Summerside.
-In 2021, its population was 1,812.
+In 2021, its population was 1,812 and is seeing rapid growth thanks in part to a recently opened business park.

 History

 The area was first known as Five Lanes End, as roads from five different communities converged at the point.
 It was renamed Barrett's Cross in 1824 after an early settler who established an inn in the area.
 In 1862, the town was renamed after Kensington Palace in London and it became a town after the Prince Edward Island Railway's mainline from Charlottetown to Summerside curved through the community.
 The town's former railyards are now rehabilitated as a tourist venue, with the former Kensington Railway Station designed by architect Charles Benjamin Chappell designated a National Historic Site of Canada in 1976.